pydatadelhi/blog/_posts/2019-07-02-PyData Delhi Contests - 2019.md

 ## Summarize Your Favourite Talk

-Summarise your favourite talk in around 100 words, your summarization will be used for youtube description and other content online.
+Summarise your favourite talk in around 100 words.

 ## POP Quiz

 Test your knowledge of Python and the NumFOCUS/PyData stack by answering as many questions as you can in limited time.